Values behind T. Garanti Bankası A.Ş. ( the “Bank”) Compensation Policy

 “Fixed Income” shall mean fixed salary payments made on a monthly basis.
 It consists of the base salary, premiums and other benefits.
 The base salary in essence is the payment determined according to the job duties performed by the employee and taking into account the criteria such as experience and performance.

-- Timing of Salary Adjustments: Salaries shall be increased once a year in April.
+- Timing of Salary Adjustments: Salaries shall be increased twice a year in January and July.

 - Types of Salary Adjustments: If and when the performance of employees of the Bank is determined to be at a particular level, two different types of salary adjustments are applied, namely Base Increase (refers to a rate of increase determined by basically taking inflation rate into consideration) and Performance Increase (refers to a rate of increase differentiated depending on the performance level of employees).